-Bulk cacao beans make up a majority of the cacao supply in the world, since it is inexpensive.
-Bulk cacao lacks a flavour profile, and has a risk of coming from exploited farmers.
+Bulk cacao beans make up a majority of the cacao supply in the world since it is inexpensive and easy to grow in mass.
+Bulk cacao lacks a flavor profile, and has a risk of coming from exploited farmers.

-True craft chocolate makers, use fine flavour cacao beans.
-These beans offer a much more complex flavour profile to the chocolate, depending on the bean and what region of the world it comes from.
+True craft chocolate makers, use fine flavor cacao beans.
+These beans offer a much more complex flavor profile to the chocolate, depending on the bean and what region of the world it comes from.
 Popular beans used in chocolate are forastero, criollo, and trinitario.

 Fair Wages For Farmers

-Unfortunately, while most of us enjoy chocolate, the inequalities of the chocolate industry are there.
-In West Africa, where most of the bulk cacao is grown, for industrial chocolate makers, their average farmer earns less than a dollar per day.
+Unfortunately, while most of us enjoy chocolate, the inequalities in the chocolate industry are there.
+In West Africa, where most of the bulk cacao is grown, industrial chocolate makers, their average farmer earns less than a dollar per day.

-On a side note, some makers like Taita Chocolate from Columbia own their own organic farms.
+On a side note, some makers like Akesson's Chocolate own their own organic farms.
 The process these makers use is known as "tree-to-bar" and is a model more similar used by wineries for wine.

 Real Chocolate/No Additives

 Craft chocolate uses real and simple ingredients.
-In a craft chocolate bar, you find cacao bean, sugar, and cacao butter.
+In a craft chocolate bar, you find cacao beans, sugar, and cacao butter.
 The list kind of ends there.
-With inclusion chocolate bars becoming a new trend, you will find a few more ingredients in these bars such as pieces of fruit and nuts.
+With inclusion chocolate bars becoming more popular, you will find a few more ingredients in these bars such as pieces of fruit and nuts.

-By eating craft chocolate, you get the purity of chocolate, where the cacao is the center stage, allowing your taste buds to experience the full flavour notes the cacao bean offers.
+By eating craft chocolate, you get the purity of chocolate, where the cacao is the center stage, allowing your taste buds to experience the full flavor notes the cacao bean offers.